-- 9 Enter or select the appropriate information in the Echo Port Check component boxes (on page 62). - 10 Click Save to save your changes or click Save and Close to complete your changes.
+- Test devices are not saved as part of the application profile. - 9 Enter or select the appropriate information in the Echo Port Check component boxes (on page 65). - 10 Click Save to save your changes or click Save and Close to complete your changes.